Azure/terraform/provider/CONTRIBUTE.md

 First, go to the [AzureRM Terraform provider](https://github.com/terraform-providers/terraform-provider-azurerm) project page and fork the repository into your GitHub account.

-Once done, you need to clone your fork into the `$GOPATH/src/github.com/terraform-providers/terraform-provider-azurerm` folder.
+As the provider uses go modules, you can clone the repository in any path.

 ## Build the sources